• Skip to main content

 slice of pecan pie with whole pie and small pumpkin behind

-Though totally delicious, there’s nothing fancy about the pecan pie, I admit.
-But, if you’re looking for a simple, classic pecan pie that never fails, this is it.
-You’re going to want to serve it right after that Slow Cooker Turkey Breast with the most divine gravy ever!
-Click the link to check out that recipe.
+Though totally delicious, there's nothing fancy about the pecan pie, I admit.
+But, if you're looking for a simple, classic pecan pie that never fails, this is it.
+You're going to want to serve it right after that Fried Turkey Breast or Slow Cooker Turkey Breast with the most divine gravy ever!
+Click the link to check out both of those recipes.

 Pecan Pie is Classic Southern Style